vifo/SublimePerlTidy/README.markdown

 #### Windows Error 193

 You are running Strawberry Perl/ActivePerl on Windows, and have set a custom path to perltidy via user setting "perltidy_cmd".
-While trying to run, PerlTidy bails out with the following error message on the ST2 console:
+While trying to run, PerlTidy bails out with the following error message on the ST console:

     PerlTidy: Unable to run perltidy: "C:\Strawberry\perl\site\bin\perltidy" ...
     PerlTidy: OS error was: WindowsError(193, '...')